LunarVim/LunarVim/docs/plugins/02-default-plugins.md

 ### [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter)

-**Simple and easy way to use the interface for tree-sitter in Neovim and provide some basic functionality such as highlighting**
+**Easy way to use the tree-sitter interface  in Neovim and provide some basic functionality such as highlighting**

 ```
 :TSInstall <language_to_install>  tab to show available languages